jacobblum/simDRIFT/docs/source/introduction/index.rst

 What is simDRIFT?
 ===================
-``simDRIFT`` is a software package for massively parallel forward simulation of diffusion weighted MRI on biophysically mimicking tissue systems
+``simDRIFT`` is a software package for massively parallel forward simulations of diffusion-weighted MRI in biophysically relevant tissue systems.

 Scope and Purpose
 -------------------